-- 1. EMT Care includes all components of EMR Care. - 2.
-Perform a blood glucose level test to re-evaluate blood sugar 5 minutes after administration of Oral Glucose.
-If blood sugar remains ≤ 60mg/dL, administer a 2nd dose of Oral Glucose (15g) or high carb food alternative.
+- Perform a blood glucose level test to re-evaluate blood sugar 5 minutes after administration of Oral Glucose.
+If blood sugar remains ≤ 60mg/dL, administer a 2nd dose of Oral Glucose (15g).
 Patients with a blood glucose level of 100-249mg/dL do not require additional treatment. - 3.
-Glucagon: 1mg IM if blood sugar is ≤ 60mg/dL, the patient is unresponsive and/or has questionable airway control, or absent gag reflex. - 4.
-Initiate Paramedic Care intercept if needed and transport as soon as possible.
+Glucagon: 1mg IM if blood sugar is ≤ 60 mg/dL, the patient is unresponsive and/or has questionable airway control, or absent gag reflex. - 4.
+Initiate ALS intercept if needed and transport as soon as possible.